 You should only call 111 if you cannot cope with your symptoms, your condition gets worse, or your symptoms do not get better after 7 days and you cannot get help online.

-Please note the GP 24/7 service is not able to offer Covid-19 testing
+Please note the 24/7 GP Helpline service is not able to offer Covid-19 testing and vaccination

-Lines open 24 hours a day, 7 days a week, we will make an appointment for a GP to call you
+Lines open 24 hours a day, 7 days a week.

 Our Mental Health Helpline is available as normal.
 Members can call our helpline 24/7 to speak to a counsellor who can provide immediate emotional support and signposting for problems such as;